 What if my son is a new student and would like to begin playing an instrument in order to join the band this year as a total beginner?
 Are auditions required?

 Answer: This class enrolls students based upon space available and instrumental needs of the band.
-Symphonic Band is usually a class for students with two years of experience on their instrument and an audition is required.
+Symphonic Band is usually a class for students with approximately two years of experience on their instrument and an audition is required.
 Auditions will take place during fifth-grade band class for returning students and new students should contact Mr. Love at email@example.com to inquire about possible openings.

 If I sign my son up for half year courses, which one does he take first?